-MAN ARRESTED AFTER VIGILANTE PAEDOPHILE STING IN ESSEX
+MAN JAILED AFTER VIGILANTE PAEDOPHILE STING IN ESSEX

 Elshendi pleaded guilty to seven child sex offences and was told he will be remanded to prison until he is sentenced at the end of February.